nock/nock/README.md

 In order to stop recording you should call `nock.restore()` and recording will stop.

-**ATTENTION!:** when recording is enabled, nock does no validation.
+**ATTENTION!:** when recording is enabled, nock does no validation, nor will any mocks be enabled.
+Please be sure to turn off recording before attempting to use any mocks in your tests.

 ## `dont_print` option